-This event will consider lived experiences of involuntary childlessness across the lifecourse, including its impact in the workplace.
-Drawing on research and real-life perspectives, we will reflect on key questions, such as:
+This September, the No Kidding support group are holding an event to consider the lived experiences of involuntary childlessness across the lifecourse, including its impact in the workplace.
+Drawing on research and real-life perspectives, the event will reflect on key questions, such as:

 • What does research tell us about the impacts of childlessness across a lifetime?